kennansalisbury/scrabble_scramble/README.md

 * To Dos for each day until the end of project week
 * Stretch goals

-And added to as new requirements and needs arose
+And added to it as new requirements and needs arose.

 ![trello_img](./wireframes/trello_img.png)

 I tackled execution in the following order: